 Patients who have a history of recent or frequent urinary infections should undergo a urological evaluation before surgery.
 Older men with prostate disease, especially, should consider completing the required treatment before undergoing knee replacement surgery.

-Even though one will be able to walk with crutches, a cane or walker soon post-surgery, help will probably be needed to accomplish certain tasks.
+Even though one will be able to walk with crutches, a cane or a walker after knee replacement surgery, help will probably be needed to accomplish certain tasks.
 These can include bathing, cooking, shopping and doing laundry.

 If the patient lives alone, a discharge planner or social worker at the hospital can help to make advance arrangements for some assistance at home.
 Alternatively, a short stay in an extended care facility during recovery can also be arranged.